Here’s what 100% renewable electricity means for you

 We want to become fully reliant on renewables – and we’re serious about making a zero carbon life possible.
 If you’d like to find out more about how you can do your bit to help kick carbon, check out our blog to learn other easy ways to reduce your carbon footprint everywhere.

-Want to power your home with planet-loving renewables?
+Want to power your home with green renewables?
 Switch to OVO!

 1 - We calculated this by first calculating the total carbon emissions that would be caused from our forecasted supply of electricity and gas from 1st October, at 50% renewable electricity as standard.
 We then calculated how much carbon would be released by the same amount of energy where 100% of the electricity was renewable (renewable electricity is much less carbon intensive).
 The difference between these is the potential carbon saving.